 Bloomsbury Publishing.
 No unsolicited manuscripts. http://bloomsbury.com/aboutus/content/16

 Angry Robot.
 Has an ‘Open Door Month’ from time to time.
-However, they tend to deal with authors they know.
-They foolishly rejected Empire of the Saviours.
-Probably didn’t read it.
-They will rue the day. http://angryrobotbooks.com/march-2011-open-door-month/
+However, they tend to deal with authors they know. http://angryrobotbooks.com/march-2011-open-door-month/

 Solaris Books /Abaddon Books/Rebellion Publishing.
 Associated imprints.
 Do not accept unsolicited submissions. http://www.2000adonline.com/